Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: Introduction

-A recently developed methodology for vector-type MTT describes filtering and \ac{da} by a factor graph that provides a blueprint for applying the belief propagation (BP) algorithm \cite{williams14,mey17,mey18,MeyWil:J21,Gag20}.
 By performing efficient approximate marginalization operations within the overall MMSE estimation framework of the JPDA filter, the BP algorithm provides scalable solutions to both probabilistic \ac{da}---accounting for measurement-origin uncertainty, clutter, and missed detections---and nonlinear state estimation for randomly appearing and disappearing targets.
 BP-based MTT methods exhibit excellent scalability in the number of targets and in the number of measurements because the BP algorithm systematically exploits conditional independence properties of the underlying statistical model for a reduction of computational complexity.
-We note that also BP-based methods are capable of maintaining track continuity.
+BP-based methods are also capable of maintaining track continuity.
+Since the nodes of the graph corresponding to the target states are ordered, BP-based methods are quite different from the set-type approach that aims at performing permutation-invariant or unordered estimation.
+BP methods rely on efficient approximations to exhaustive averaging and are thus related to J(I)PDA filters.
+However, contrary to J(I)PDA filters, BP methods employ an improved birth model that, together with the efficient DA solution, allows the detection and tracking of a potentially very large number of targets even if the targets are in close vicinity in space and time.